Southern Miss Golden Eagles football: Tulane

 The Battle for the Bell is the name of the game between Southern Miss and Tulane.
 The two schools are located only about 110 miles from each other (Southern Miss in Hattiesburg, Mississippi, and Tulane in New Orleans, Louisiana) via Interstate 10 and Interstate 59, making for a heated game.

-Beginning in 1979, The game was played annually until the reconfiguration of Conference USA in 2006 and is now played two out of four years as a cross-divisional conference match-up.
-The most recent game, a 46–30 victory by the Golden Eagles, was played in New Orleans in 2010.
-Southern Miss holds a 23–7 lead in the series.
+Beginning in 1979, The game was played annually until the reconfiguration of Conference USA in 2006.
+They are now in different conferences but both schools have scheduled non-conference games against each other.
+The most recent game, a 21–3 victory by the Green Wave, was played in Hattiesburg in 2023.
+Southern Miss holds a 24–10 lead in the series.

-The series' status after 2013 is unknown due to Tulane's move to the American Athletic Conference on July 1, 2014.

 Venues

 M. M. Roberts Stadium

 Carlisle-Faulkner Field at M. M. Roberts Stadium is nicknamed "The Rock at Southern Miss" and boasts a seating capacity of 36,000.
 The stadium history dates back to October 29, 1932, when the State Teachers College defeated Spring Hill College, 12–0, as some 4,000 fans looked on from wooden bleachers.
 On this homecoming date, the playing field was dedicated as "Faulkner Field" in honor of local businessman L. E. Faulkner, who provided the materials and equipment to build the original facility.
 The stadium was dedicated on September 25, 1976, with Southern Miss hosting intrastate-rival University of Mississippi.
 Since the opening of M. M. Roberts Stadium in 1976, Southern Miss has accumulated a winning percentage of 73% at home.
 In 1989, the playing field had a new irrigation system installed.
 The Robert "Ace" Cleveland Press Box and president's box was renovated and chairback seating was added to the west side of the stadium.
 In 2002, the lighting system was upgraded to provide brighter lighting and two new poles were added, one in each end zone.
 The playing field at Roberts Stadium underwent a name change in the 2004 summer when it was renamed Carlisle-Faulkner Field at M.M.
 Roberts Stadium in honor of entrepreneur Gene Carlisle who provided the contribution for the installation of a new playing surface, Momentum Turf by Sportexe.
 A new state-of-the-art scoreboard was installed prior to the 2007 season.
 Other renovations and additions include such major projects as luxury suites, club-level seating, elevators on each side of the south end zone, and a visiting team locker room.